RadiusNetworks/orthrus/README.md

 This repo contains python tools for interacting with the dialog semiconductior Angle-of-Arrival(AoA) and Time-of-Flight(ToF) development kits based on the DA1469x chipset.

 ## Requirements
-- AoA development kit.
+- AoA development kit flashed with AoA Demo firmware From Dialog Semi.
 The kit contains a receiver board(DA1469x AoA antenna board + daughter board) and a transmitter USB dongle board
 ![](img/aoa_demo_kit.jpg)

-- ToF development kit.
+- ToF development kit flashed with ToF Demo firmware From Dialog Semi.
 The kit contains a receiver board(DA1469x board + daughter board) and a transmitter USB dongle board
 ![](img/tof_demo_kit.jpg)

 - python3
 - pip3

+## Getting Started with Demo Kits
+To flash the demo boards, unzip the two firmware demo packages located in the [dialog-semi firmware](firmware/dialogSemi_aoa_tof_firmware) directory.
+Follow the instructions contain inside the packages to flash the kits with the appropriate binaries.

 ## Installation
 1. Download zip or clone repo to your machine